aditya31tiwari/FAKE_NEWS_DETECTION/README.md

 To tackle this, we decided to *expand the horizon* of our dataset.
 Today we picked **two more datasets** along with ISOT, cleaned and preprocessed them, and created one large **final_merged_dataset**.
 The merged dataset now has **~50k true articles and ~50k fake articles** (~110k total), giving us a much broader and balanced foundation for training.

+22/09/2025 -- Trained model based on Naive Bayes and SVM classifier, using the new integrated merged dataset.
+There integration with the UI is still left.